 EMS Worker: Job Duties and Requirements for Becoming an EMS Worker

-EMS Workers typically are certified as first responders, basic or intermediate emergency medical technicians (EMTs) or paramedics.
+EMS workers typically are certified as first responders, basic or intermediate emergency medical technicians (EMTs), or paramedics.
 Others work as educators or administrative personnel who coordinate emergency responses.
-An EMS Worker's duties vary depending on his or her level of certification but usually include performing basic physical exams, assessing patients' trauma levels and administering oxygen.
-More advanced EMS Workers insert IVs, intubate victims and use cardiac monitors and manual defibrillators.
-EMS Workers also may help create disaster preparedness plans.
+An EMS worker's duties vary depending on his or her level of certification but usually include performing basic physical exams, assessing patients' trauma levels, and administering oxygen.
+More advanced EMS workers insert IVs, intubate victims, and use cardiac monitors and manual defibrillators.
+EMS workers also may help create disaster preparedness plans.

 How to Become an EMS Worker

-Most training programs for EMS Workers last six months to two years and award a certificate upon completion.
-Some prospective EMS Workers may choose to pursue an associate, bachelor's or master's degree in a field such as EMS Management.
-Courses typically include EMS administration, disaster management, paramedic skills, pharmacology and emergency care.
+Most training programs for EMS workers last six months to two years and award a certificate upon completion.
+Some prospective EMS workers may choose to pursue an associate's, bachelor's, or master's degree in a field such as EMS management.
+Courses typically include EMS administration, disaster management, paramedic skills, pharmacology, and emergency care.

-EMS Workers must be able to cope with a high-stress job that can be fast-paced and emotionally and physically demanding.
+EMS workers must be able to cope with a high-stress job that can be fast-paced and emotionally and physically demanding.
 They often are on their feet all day and may need to lift patients and heavy equipment.
-EMS Workers need strong communication skills to teach new workers about procedures and the willingness to take direction from superiors.
+EMS workers need strong communication skills to teach new workers about procedures and the willingness to take direction from superiors.

 Related to EMS Worker: Job Duties and Requirements for Becoming an EMS Worker